Privacy Notice

 11. Do we make updates to this notice?

-We may update this privacy notice from time to time.
+We may update this Notice from time to time.
 The updated version will be indicated by an updated "Revised" date and the updated version will be effective as soon as it is accessible.
-If we make material changes to this privacy notice, we may notify you either by prominently posting a notice of such changes or by directly sending you a notification.
-We encourage you to review this privacy notice frequently to be informed of how we are protecting your information.
+If we make material changes to this Notice, we may inform you either by posting a notice of such changes or by sending you a notification.
+We encourage you to review this Notice frequently to be informed of how we are protecting your information.

 12. How can you contact us about this notice?

-If you have questions or comments about this notice, you may contact our Data Protection Officer (DPO), Data Protection Officer, by email at dataprotection@launchlabs.ai, or by post to:
+If you have questions or comments about this Notice, you may contact our Data Protection Officer (DPO), Data Protection Officer, by email at dataprotection@launchlabs.ai, or by post to:

 Launch Labs